-My reading tips this week is the beautiful, heart-wrenching, sad and gripping All the Bright Places by Jennifer Niven.
-This is such a touching and lovely story that will stay with you for a long time and that will break your heart in pieces.
+All the Bright Places by Jennifer Niven is one of the most beautiful, heart-wrenching, sad and gripping stories that I that I’ve ever read.
+It’s a story that will stay with you for a long time and that will break your heart in pieces.

 This is one of the most difficult reviews I’ve ever written.
 It’s almost impossible to describe the book in a way that does it justice.
 And I also just want to write about the ending, but I promise, I will make sure not to give that away…

 Starting from the beginning instead, this is a story about teenagers Theodore Finch and Violet Markey who meet on the ledge of the bell tower at school.
 They are both thinking about ending their lives by jumping off it, but instead they end up saving each other.
 Finch is fascinated by death, but also searching for the romantic notion of the ‘perfect day’.
 Each day he plans to kill himself, but every time, something good or beautiful stops him.
 Violet’s life has been shattered by the death of her elder sister in a car accident, that Violet feels responsible for.
 When Finch and Violet pair up for a project at school to discover the wonders of their state, they both discover way more.
 About each other and themselves.

 This is such an important book about mental illness and suicide that everyone should read.
 But most of all, it’s a beautiful book that will grip you and make you fall in love with the characters and make you cry your heart out.
 I love the writing and how the chapters are divided by the alternating POVs of Finch and Violet.
 I love the wanderings and how wonderful, strong and unique Finch is.
 I love the use of book quotes to add an extra layer to the characters’ thoughts and feelings.
 I love the raw feelings and that Jennifer Niven does not hold anything back.
 The only thing I did not like was Finch’s ignorant, abusive parents, but they are vital for the story.